 Invitations for Visits

-The Lord-Lieutenant attends a wide range of events and ceremonies every year in the West Midlands as the representative of Her Majesty The Queen.
+The Lord-Lieutenant attends a wide range of events and ceremonies every year in the West Midlands as the representative of His Majesty The King.
 Events attended include voluntary and charity initiatives, award ceremonies and community functions of local significance and the Lord-Lieutenant attends visits when it is not possible to arrange a Royal visit.

 Requesting a visit of the Lord-Lieutenant: